SafeITExperts

 USB‑IF (USB Implementers Forum)

-Organization that develops and certifies USB standards.
+International organization that develops, certifies, and maintains USB standards.

 VESA (Video Electronics Standards Association)